Myanmar's deposed leader Suu Kyi found guilty in widely criticised trial | Politics

 Myanmar's deposed leader Suu Kyi found guilty in widely criticised trial

-Suu Kyi is set to serve two years in detention at an undisclosed location, a sentence reduced from four years after a partial pardon from the country's military chief, state TV reported.
-President Win Myint was also initially sentenced to four years as the court delivered its first verdicts in numerous cases against Suu Kyi, who led the former civilian government in the role of state counsellor, and other leaders ousted by the military in a coup on Feb.
-1.
+Suu Kyi is set to serve two years in detention at an undisclosed location, a sentence reduced from four years after a partial pardon from Myanmar's military chief, state TV reported.
+President Win Myint was also initially sentenced to four years as the court delivered its first verdicts in numerous cases against Suu Kyi, who led the former civilian government in the role of state counsellor, and other leaders ousted in the Feb.
+1 military coup.

 Myanmar has been in turmoil since the coup against Suu Kyi's democratically elected government led to widespread protests and raised international concern about the end of tentative political reforms following decades of military rule.
 Suu Kyi's supporters say the cases against her are baseless and designed to end her political career and tie her up in legal proceedings while the military consolidates power.

 Her conviction had been widely expected in Myanmar.
-Demonstrators in the largest city, Yangon, risked arrest to stage a flash protest following the verdict on Monday.
-Images seen by Reuters show a small group giving three-fingered salutes that signal opposition to the junta.
+Demonstrators in the largest city, Yangon, risked arrest to stage a flash protest after the verdict.
 Nobel Peace Prize winner Suu Kyi, 76, has been detained since the coup, along with most senior leaders of her National League for Democracy (NLD) party.
 Others are abroad or in hiding.

 A military spokesman did not respond to attempts by Reuters to reach him for comment on the sentencing, which was widely reported in domestic media.
-The military has not given details of where Suu Kyi - who spent years under house arrest due to her opposition to military rule before becoming Myanmar's leader - is being detained.
+The military has not given details of where Suu Kyi, who spent years under house arrest under a previous military government, is being detained.

 She is due to remain at that location to serve her sentence, MRTV reported, suggesting she will not be sent to prison.
 CLOSED TRIAL